Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 • Original and a copy of the public or private health insurance covering Spain

-• Digital nomads must prove that they earn at least 200 percent of the monthly Spanish national minimum wage.
-It’s beneficial if the money is deposited into a Spanish bank account.
+• You must prove that they earn at least 200 percent of the monthly Spanish national minimum wage.
+It’s beneficial the money is deposited into a Spanish bank account.

-• For the first accompanying family member such as a spouse, digital nomads must provide an additional 75 percent of the monthly Spanish national minimum wage.
-Any applicant after that requires an additional 25 percent in funding.
+• For the first accompanying family member such as a spouse, digital nomads in Spain must provide an additional 75 percent of the monthly Spanish minimum wage.
+Any applicant after that requires an additional 25 of Spanish minimum wage.

 Who can get a Digital Nomad Visa for Spain?